 Treatment by Dr Kamran

-Irreversible pulpitis indicates that the pulp has been damaged to a degree where it can no longer recover on its own.
+Irreversible pulpitis, on the other hand, indicates that the pulp has been damaged to a degree where it can no longer recover on its own.
 Symptoms tend to be more intense, prolonged, and may occur spontaneously without any obvious trigger.
-The pain may keep you awake at night.
+The pain may keep you awake at night and may not respond well to over-the-counter pain relief alone.

 What Causes a Dental Pulp Infection?

-Untreated Tooth Decay.
 The most common cause of pulp infection is dental decay that has been left untreated.
-Regular dental check-ups can help identify decay at an early stage.
+When cavities are not addressed, the decay can progress deeper into the tooth until bacteria eventually reach the pulp chamber.
+Regular dental check-ups can help identify decay at an early stage, when it is often simpler to treat.

-Dental Trauma.
 A blow to the face, a fall, or a sporting injury can damage a tooth even if no visible crack is present.
-In some cases, symptoms may not appear until weeks or months after the initial injury.
+Trauma can disrupt the blood supply to the pulp or cause microscopic fractures that allow bacteria to enter over time.
+In some cases, symptoms may not appear until weeks or even months after the initial injury.

-Repeated Dental Procedures.
-Teeth that have undergone multiple procedures may be at a slightly higher risk of pulp irritation.
+Teeth that have undergone multiple procedures — such as several fillings or restorations — may be at a slightly higher risk of pulp irritation.
+Each procedure, whilst necessary, involves some degree of work near the pulp, which can contribute to cumulative stress on the tissue.

-Gum Disease.
-Advanced gum disease can also play a role, as bacteria may gain access to the root surface and eventually affect the pulp through the root canals.
+Advanced gum disease can also play a role.
+When the supporting structures around a tooth are compromised, bacteria may gain access to the root surface and eventually affect the pulp through the root canals.

 When Professional Dental Assessment May Be Needed